google/codeworld/web/help/GuideUnit1.md

     This message tells you that you defined the same word in two different ways.
 Sometimes this happens in human languages, and we call them homonyms -- for example, "duck" could mean an animal, or it could mean dodging a flying object!
-Your computer, though, can't deal with this each variable can only be defined once.
+Your computer, though, can't deal with this, so each variable can only be defined once.

-    Take a look at this program.
+    Take a look at this program:

     ~~~~~
     program = drawingOf(nametag)
     nametag = lettering("Victor")
     nametag = circle(10)
     ~~~~~

     One line says `nametag` means a picture of the text "Victor", but the second line says that `nametag` instead means a circle with a radius of
-    10. So which is it?
+    10. Which one is it?
 You probably meant for `nametag` to include both.
     To do that, you would write one definition for `nametag`, and use **`&`** to combine the parts.
 Like this:

     ~~~~~ . clickable
     program = drawingOf(nametag)